-When I say fund performance, the first metric that comes up is the Internal Rate of Return or IRR.
-Investors typically compare the fund performance with the aggregate returns generated by an entire VC asset class.
+When we say VC fund performance, the first metric that comes up is the Internal Rate of Return or IRR.
+Indeed, investors typically compare the fund performance with the aggregate returns generated by an entire VC asset class.
 For instance, let’s say that a specific fund of a certain vintage year generated 34.5% IRR then an investor would use this to compare with appropriate benchmarks.

 However, in this process, there are some caveats-

-- The Categorisation Issue- There is a gigantic gamut of universes to compare.
-It is a good practice to position your fund in an appropriate category to avoid comparing apples with oranges.
-Appropriate categories can be-
+There is a gigantic gamut of universes to compare.
+Of course, it is a good practice to position your fund in an appropriate category to avoid comparing apples with oranges.
+For instance, the appropriate categories can be:

 DRAWBACKS OF IRR

 According to an informal research done by McKinsey in 2004, only 20% of executives understood the critical drawbacks of IRR.
-In hindsight, if you compare two funds, one with an IRR of 24% with that of 11%, one would be inclined to regard the first fund as better performing.
+For instance, if you compare two funds, one with an IRR of 24% with that of 11%, one would be inclined to regard the first fund as better performing.
 However, the devil here is again in the details.
-The IRR is not telling us the reinvestment risks and capital redeployment in other investment opportunities.
+This is due to the fact that the IRR is not telling us the reinvestment risks and capital redeployment in other investment opportunities.

 Next, the IRR is a percentage and so there is a case where a small investment can show a big double digit or a triple digit IRR while a large investment can show an IRR of single digit but be more lucrative once it is accounted for the net present value (NPV).

-Cash-On-Cash return (COC)– In VC and PE landscape, COC multiple shows how much return the fund received after exiting the investments.
-Investors will always prefer an investment with 40% IRR over a 5 year period with COC of 4x over an investment with 100% IRR over a 1 year period with 2.0x COC.
+In VC and PE landscape, COC multiple shows how much return the fund received after exiting the investments.
+Of course, the investors will always prefer an investment with 40% IRR over a 5 year period with 4x COC over an investment with 100% IRR over a 1 year period with 2x COC.
 The COC multiple of an entire fund helps the LPs know how much carried interest will be available to split.

-To explain the next multiples, I will first introduce some terminology which are used to calculate the multiples listed below-
+To explain the next multiples, we will first introduce some terminology which is used to calculate the multiples listed below:

 TV = Distribution + Residual Value